Variraptor

-Variraptor (/ˈværᵻræptər/ VARR-i-rap-tor; "Var thief") is a genus of dromaeosaurid theropod dinosaur from the Late Cretaceous of France.
+Variraptor (/ˈværᵻræptər/ VARR-i-rap-tor; "Var thief") is a possibly dubious and potentially chimaeric genus of dromaeosaurid theropod dinosaur from the Late Cretaceous of France.

 Discovery

 Between 1992 and 1995 amateur paleontologists Patrick Méchin and Annie Méchin-Salessy uncovered the remains of a small theropod in the Grès à Reptiles Formation (Campanian-Maastrichtian) at La Bastide Neuve, near Fox-Amphoux.
-The first finds were in 1992 assigned to the dubious theropod genus Elopteryx.
+The first finds were in 1992 assigned to the theropod genus Elopteryx.
 A second article, in 1997, concluded they represented a new species.
 In 1998 this was named by Jean Le Loeuff and Eric Buffetaut as the type species Variraptor mechinorum.
 The generic name is derived from Latin Varus, referring to the Var River in the Alpes-Maritimes department in the Provence region of southern France, and raptor meaning "thief".
 The specific name honours the Méchin couple.

 The genus is based on three type specimens: a posterior dorsal vertebra (MDE-D168), a sacrum (MDE-D169) with five fused vertebrae, and an ilium (CM-645).
 The specimens are part of the collection of the Musée des Dinosaures d'Espéraza and the private Collection Méchin.
 Additional referred material includes a right humerus (MDE-D158) with a well-developed deltopectoral crest, suggesting a raptorial function for the forearm.
 Other attributed bones include a femur and various vertebrae.